buildwithgrove/docs/docs/guides/getting-started/welcome-to-grove.md

 ### 🚀 **Speed**

 Grove is optimized for performance.
-We support gateways in 17 geographical regions, minimizing the roundtrip latency for a request.
+We support gateways around the globe, minimizing the roundtrip latency for a request.

 ### 🪄 **Cost-Effective**